They Will Kill You Logo

 Suggest an update

-Henry Newton Brown was born in 1857 near Rolla, Missouri.
-Orphaned at a young age, he was raised by his uncle Jasper and aunt Aldamira Richardson.
-At 17, he ventured westward, working as a cowboy in Colorado and Texas.
+Henry Newton Brown was born in 1857 in Cold Springs Township, Phelps County, Missouri.
+Orphaned at a young age, he was raised by his aunt and uncle, Jasper and Aldamira Richardson, until the age of 17.
+At that point, Brown left home and headed west, embarking on a transient life working as a cowboy in Colorado and Texas.
+During this time, he reportedly killed a man in a gunfight in the Texas Panhandle, though documentation is lacking.

 Like what you're reading?